ConnectedBradford/CB_2649/README.md

 - `lsoa_analysis_helper.py`: Geospatial analysis functions for LSOA-level analysis

 ## Results
-Visualizations are stored in `figs/`.
+Visualizations are stored in `figs/` folder.

 ## 7. License
 See the LICENSE file for details.